 I love to work in my garden.
 But I hate garden pests that can invade my garden space from time to time.
 And store bought remedies can be expensive.
-Here are some cheap way to get rid of those garden pests.
+Here are some cheap ways to get rid of those garden pests besides calling pest pros to deal with them.

 If snails or slugs are your garden issue, you can use eggshells to keep them away.
 Clean your used eggshells and once dry break them up into very small pieces.
 Spread around and under your plant.
 Snails and slugs do not like the sharp edges and will stay away.